euigor/euigor/README.md

 ##                               Hi there!
-My name is Igor, and I am a Front-End student.
+My name is Igor, and I am a Programming Student.
 Nice to meet ya. :upside_down_face: :wave:

 <div align="center">